psiha/functionoid/README.md

 http://article.gmane.org/gmane.comp.lib.boost.devel/196906.

-Currently this (alternate) code is based on original code from the boost::function official 1.43 release.
+Currently this (alternate) code is based on original code from the boost::function official 1.43 release (but it has been rebased on the current master as part of the move from the sandbox to github).
 For the originial documentation see http://www.boost.org/doc/libs/1_43_0/doc/html/function.html.

 It was tested (compiling and running real world projects, building Boost and